 5. Separate the clump with the garden fork or shovel to divide the daylily into the size you need.
 Keep divisions larger or smaller to create more plants for your garden.

-The flowers included in our mixed bouquets will vary from week to week.
+The flowers included in our wrapped bouquets and pint jars will vary from week to week.
 We include the best of what's blooming in the fields throughout the growing season.
 Each bouquet will be bursting with color and carefully designed to look fabulous in your home or office.

 Flower bunches of specific varieties like ranunculus, lisianthus, dahlias, and asiatic lilies will also be available when in season.